Tongan Maritime Force: Operations

+Diving Team

+The Tongan Maritime Force maintains a trained and certified Diving Team, which can perform underwater Investigation, search and recovery tasks down to a depth of 60 Meters.
+Diving Certification is by the Component Commander of the Maritime Force (CCMF).

 Boarding Teams

-The Tongan Maritime Force maintains trained dedicated Boarding Teams that are embarked on Patrol vessels with specaliised equipment to enhance boarding capabilities, in September 2025 The Japanese Maritime Self Defense Force conducted a training program for Tongan personnel that covered " Maritime Boarding, Search and Seizure ".
+Dedicated Boarding Teams are embarked on Patrol vessels with specialised equipment to enhance boarding capabilities.
+In September 2025, the Japanese Maritime Self Defense Force conducted a training program for Tongan personnel that covered "Maritime Boarding, Search and Seizure".